 As described in Notes 2, 3 and 6 to the consolidated financial statements, the Company's total real estate balance was \$19,496.4 million and its investments in unconsolidated joint ventures was \$1,630.5 million as of December 31, 2022.
 During 2022, the Company recognized a \$50.7 million other-than-temporary impairment related to an investment in an unconsolidated joint venture.
-Management reviews its long-lived assets for indicators of impairment following the end of each quarter and when events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
-This evaluation of long-lived assets is dependent on a number of factors, including when there is an event or adverse change in the operating performance of the long-lived asset or a current expectation that, more likely than not, a long-lived asset will be sold or otherwise disposed of significantly before the end of its previously estimated useful life or hold period.
+Management reviews its long-lived assets for indicators of impairment following the end of each guarter and when events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
+This evaluation of long-lived assets is dependent on a number of factors, including when there is an event or adverse change in the operating performance of the longlived asset or a current expectation that, more likely than not, a long-lived asset will be sold or otherwise disposed of significantly before the end of its previously estimated useful life or hold period.
 Management reviews its unconsolidated joint ventures for indicators of impairment on a quarterly basis and records impairment charges when events or circumstances change indicating that a decline in the fair values below the carrying amounts has occurred and such decline is other-than-temporary.
-This evaluation of the investments in unconsolidated joint ventures is dependent on a number of factors, including the performance of each investment in an unconsolidated joint venture is other-than-temporary.
+This evaluation of the investments in unconsolidated joint ventures is dependent on a number of factors, including the performance of each investment and market conditions.
+Management will record an impairment charge if it determines that a decline in the fair value below the carrying amount of an investment in an unconsolidated joint venture is other-than-temporary.
 The fair value of unconsolidated joint ventures is calculated using a discounted cash flow model which is subjective and considers assumptions regarding future occupancy, future rental rates, future capital requirements, discount rates, and capitalization rates.